sictweb/bti425-2020/notes/week06.md

 In class this week, the professor will demonstrate a project that shows a particular strength of Angular - easy and robust updates in the user interface.
 [Follow along in the notes](angular-components-inclass), and try to build it yourself.
 Then, download and study its code example from the GitHub repo.

+In the computer-lab class, the professor will introduce *simple* routing for an Angular app.
+Then, each student will get some experience creating an app by completing a non-graded [hands-on exercise](week06-hands-on).

 <br>